joheri1/project-movies-vite/README.md

 # Movie Site Project

-This app displays the most popular movies from The Movie Database (TMDB).
+This app displays the most popular Christmas movies from The Movie Database (TMDB).
 Data is fetched from the TMDB API (https://developer.themoviedb.org/) to dynamically show popular movies and their details.
 The site is built with React, using React components to structure the app, and React Router to navigate between different pages.

 ### Dependency Installation & Startup Development Server